-Keeping the kitchen (and me) healthy and happy means cleaning out the fridge fairly often and pitching things that don't belong anymore.
-While I generally experience a sense of satisfaction with the whole process, it also reminds me that I need to try to be less wasteful.
+Keeping the kitchen (and myself) healthy and happy means cleaning out the fridge fairly often and pitching things that don't belong anymore.
+While I generally experience a sense of satisfaction with the whole process, it also reminds me that I need to be less wasteful.

 1. Cheese rinds and bits of leftover cheeses